 Subject Line: Would You Link Back Some Quality Content?

 I hope this email finds you well.
-I am the owner of Blog (link) and I noticed that not only your website is on the same niche but you have a high DA PA as well.
+I am the blog owner (link), and I noticed that your website is not only in the same niche but also has a high DA PA.

 I would very much like to get backlinks from you.
 Here is a blog post that I wrote on the topic that you like to write about.